 The governing body of the Bank of Lithuania is its Board, which determines the bank's organisational structure, approves its mission, vision and strategic directions, as well as tackles other pressing issues.
 Activities at the Bank of Lithuania are organised by the Chair of the Board.

-Three services, namely the Banking Service, the Economics and Financial Stability Service, and the Supervision Service, and two departments, namely the Cash Department, and the Market Infrastructure Department, the Financial Stability Department, the Economics Department, the Data and Statistics Department, the Cash Department, were set up to carry out the core functions of a central bank.
-Various departments and divisions work under the umbrella of these services and departments.
+Nine departments, namely the Banking and Insurance Supervision Department, the Financial Services and Markets Supervision Department, the Legal and Licensing Department, the Market Operations Department, the Market Infrastructure Department, the Financial Stability Department, the Economics Department, the Data and Statistics Department, the Cash Department, were set up to carry out the central bank's core functions.
+Various divisions work under the umbrella of these departments.
 The responsibility for maintenance and other important activities lies with the IT Department, the Strategy and Governance Departament, the Corporate Services Department and other divisions.

 The main headquarters of the bank are located in the heart of Vilnius, the capital city; other units are located at Žirmūnų g.
 (Vilnius) and Maironio g.
 (Kaunas).
 The organisation employs approximately 600 members of staff.